 Website: [email protected]

 Have you stayed in a Castle Hotel?
 If you have only 4 days in Ireland or more we would highly recommend spending some time out of Dublin in Barberstown and the surrounding area.

 We thank Barberstown Castle and their employees for looking after us during our stay.

-If you enjoyed this article on Barberstown Castle you may enjoy the articles on other properties we stayed in in Ireland:
+If you enjoyed this article on Barberstown Castle you may enjoy reading more of our adventures in Ireland:

 DISCLOSURE: We enjoyed a media rate for bed and breakfast as guests of Barberstown Castle but received no further remuneration to write this post.
 We were not expected to write a positive review – all views are our own and we retain full editorial control.

 Disclosure: Certain links in this post are affiliate links.
 This means that should you make a purchase via our link, we will receive a commission which will not affect the price you pay.